copsTvFan/cops-episode-guide/guide.md

 Aired 1991-10-19.

-**Kansas City 6** (MO -- 6:14 PM Warrant Briefing) Metro Tactical Unit -- Sgt.
+**Kansas City 6**

+- (MO -- 6:14 PM Warrant Briefing) Metro Tactical Unit -- Sgt.
 Steve Majors talks about 3 warrants, only having one van and not the surveillance van since it sticks out, where to park when they get there, seeing the 3 houses overlook each other.
 There are 2 rammers and he is one of them.
-Officer Mark Neiman is the sacrificial lamb. officer serves warrant for drug dealing; dog is stolen.
+Officer Mark Neiman is the sacrificial lamb.
+Officer serves warrant for drug dealing; dog is stolen.

 ## CP-407

 Aired 1991-10-12.

-**Kansas City 7** (KS -- 2:29 AM Officer Down Call) Officer Zane Schuberger races to the scene of a 1060. officer knifed; woman ties up drunken husband;
+**Kansas City 7**

+- (KS -- 2:29 AM Officer Down Call) Officer Zane Schuberger races to the scene of a 1060.
+Officer knifed
+- woman ties up drunken husband
-jealous husband.
+- jealous husband.

 ## CP-408

 Aired 1991-10-05.

-**Kansas City 8** (MO -- 4:12 PM Roll Call) Sgt.
+**Kansas City 8**

+- (MO -- 4:12 PM Roll Call) Sgt.
 Gary Schmidt hands out stop smoking class forms are put out because cops aren't allowed to smoke after 9/1 then turns it over to Cpt.
-Tom Daily. officers fight with burglary suspect and brothers; crack-house sweep.
+Tom Daily.
+Officers fight with burglary suspect and brothers;
+  crack-house sweep.

 ## CP-409